-We will learn from schools that have challenged what we do and why we do it.
-We will ask pioneers in other fields to describe their creative process and projections.
-We will hear from artists, economists, entrepreneurs, futurists, inventors, medical researchers, science fiction writers, technology wizards, urban planers, and venture capitalists.
+We selected pioneers in diverse fields to describe their creative process.
+We will hear from artists, economists, entrepreneurs, futurists, inventors, medical researchers, technology wizards, urban planners, and venture capitalists.
 And, of course, educational leaders.

 Starting Saturday, July 11th, the Institute will be held at the Walter Reade Theater

 (165 W. 65th Street, Plaza Level), starting at 8:00AM.

 Look for the banner that says "Film," then take stairs/escalator/elevator to Plaza Level) in Lincoln Center.

 Samples from our most recent Institute (July 11-17, 2014):

 NPLI Help Desk